menu

 Boston is a very large coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
 With a population of 653,833 people and 206 associated neighborhoods, Boston is the largest community in Massachusetts.
-Boston has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Boston was built prior to World War II, making it one of the older and more historic cities in the country.

 Housing costs in Boston are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.